rougier/python-opengl/04-maths.rst

                                                      ↑   ↑   ↑
                                                      13  14  15

-So this means you would use this translation on the left when uploaded to the GPU, but you would use on the right with Python/NumPy:
+So this means you would use the translation on the left when uploading to the GPU, but you would use that on the right with Python/NumPy:

 .. code:: python